Noxsios/vai/site/content/docs/workflow-syntax.md

 ## Structure

-Similar to `Makefile`s, a Vai workflow is a map of tasks, where tasks are a list of steps.
+Similar to `Makefile`s, a Vai workflow is a map of tasks, where each task is a series of steps.

 Checkout the comparison below:

 {{< tabs items="Makefile,Vai" >}}

   {{< tab >}}

 ```makefile {filename="Makefile"}
 .DEFAULT_GOAL := build